Menu

 24-Zion National Park (U.S)

-Zion national park is a U.S. national park in the state of Utah, close to the city of Springdale.
-One of the park's most notable features is Zion Canyon, a 15-mile (24-kilometer) long and up to 2,640-foot (800-meter) deep canyon.
 The North Fork of the Virgin River has eroded reddish and tan-colored Navajo Sandstone off the canyon walls.
-Coalpits Wash is the park's lowest point at 3,666 ft (1,117 m), while Horse Ranch Mountain is the park's highest point at 8,726 feet (2,660 m).
+Coalpits Wash is the park's lowest point at 3,666 feet (1,117 m), while Horse Ranch Mountain is the highest at 8,726 feet (2,660 m).
 The park's unique location at the nexus of the Colorado Plateau, Great Basin, and the Mojave Desert, as well as its diverse range of life zones, allow for a surprising range of plant and animal life.

 25-Niagara Falls State Park